viniciuscodc/InAndOut/README.md

 # Running
 To run the application a .net runtime must be installed, it's available for all platforms.
-It can be runned using visual studio or via CLI in the extracted folder:
+It can be run using visual studio or via CLI in the extracted folder:

 ```
 dotnet run